mattiagreiche/logistic-regression-from-scratch/README.md

 ## Results

-The model achieves an accuracy of around 94% on Scikit-learn's breast cancer dataset.
+The model achieves an accuracy of ~94% on Scikit-learn's breast cancer dataset.
 Accuracy may vary slightly depending on the random seed used for initialization and data splitting.

 ## Roadmap